shubham-alavni/java-course/NOTES.md

 - Collections Framework is part of the Java API and is widely used in Java applications for managing collections of objects.
 - Use case: Collections Framework is used in Java applications to store, retrieve, and manipulate collections of objects efficiently and effectively.

+### What is Generics in Java?
+- Generics means parameterized types.
+- Using Generics, you can create classes that work with different types of objects.
+- An entity such as class, interface, or method that operates on a parameterized type is called a generic entity.

 ### Why do we need to use Generics in Java?
 - Generics provide type safety by allowing you to specify the type of objects that a collection can hold.
 - Generics allow you to write reusable and type-safe code by specifying the type of objects that a class or method can work with.